3D Macro Physics and Light Odd-Z Element Production in O-C Shell Mergers: Implications for $^{40}\mathrm{K}$ production and radiogenic heating inventories of rocky exoplanets: Discussions and Conclusions

-As shown in this analysis, \oxygen[]-\carbon[] shell mergers significantly modify the pre-explosive yields of the light odd-Z elements, particularly elemental \potassium[] which can be enhanced by up to $38\times$ compared to \cite{ritterNuGridStellarData2018}.
 Mixing conditions are set by the 3D macro physics of convection of the O-C shell merger and strongly affects the production of \potassium[40], which is a long-lived radionuclide with a half-life of $t_{1/2}=\unit{1.248}{\Giga\mathrm{yr}}$ that contributes to radiogenic heating in planets \citep{frankRadiogenicHeatingEvolution2014, oneillEffectGalacticChemical2020}.
-Not only is the elemental \potassium[] enhanced, but so is [\potassium[40]/\iron[]] up to $20\times$ compared to \cite{ritterNuGridStellarData2018} result for the $10\times D_{\mathrm{3D{-}insp.}}$ mixing case with an ingestion rate of $\unit{\natlog{4}{-3}}{\Msun\second^{-1}}$ (using square bracket notation adding the results of \Fig{ratio_k} and \Fig{k40_k}).
+Not only is the elemental \potassium[] enhanced, but so is [\potassium[40]/\iron[]] up to $26\times$ compared to \cite{ritterNuGridStellarData2018} result for the $10\times D_{\mathrm{3D{-}insp.}}$ mixing case with an ingestion rate of $\unit{\natlog{4}{-3}}{\Msun\second^{-1}}$ (using square bracket notation adding the results of \Fig{ratio_k} and \Fig{k40_k}).
 This would mean that the \potassium[40] contributed to GCE is significantly enhanced.
 As we showed in \Fig{k_ISM}, there is a large variation in the \potassium[40]/\potassium[39] ratio which tracks the \potassium[40]/\potassium[] ratio as \potassium[39] is the dominant isotope of \potassium[].
 This combined with the fact that the mixing conditions do not non-monotonically affect the production of \potassium[39] and \potassium[40] means that the \potassium[40]/\potassium[39] ratio can vary significantly between stars with otherwise similar metallicity and elemental \potassium[] observations, which brings into question the validity of deriving \potassium[40] from an elemental abundance measurement of the host star.
-Furthermore, we have shown that the production of \potassium[40] in O-C shell mergers is so high that it could potentially introduce heterogeneous signatures in the local ISM.
-With the reference CCSN model considered in in this work, we find that \potassium[40] could be enhanced by up to a factor of 20 compared to its background GCE abundance, decoupling the \potassium[40] abundance from the observable K abundances resulting from GCE.
-With the most \potassium[40]-rich mixing model discussed in this work, we find possible heterogenous signatures affecting all K isotopes, with a \potassium[40]-enhancement up to a factor of a hundred.
+Furthermore, we have shown that the production of \potassium[40] in \oxygen[]-\carbon[] shell mergers is so high that it could potentially introduce heterogeneous signatures in the local ISM.
+With the reference CCSN model considered in this work, we find that \potassium[40] could be enhanced by up to a factor of 20 compared to its background GCE abundance, decoupling the \potassium[40] abundance from the observable \potassium[] abundances resulting from GCE.
+With the most \potassium[40]-rich mixing model discussed in this work, we find possible heterogeneous signatures affecting all \potassium[] isotopes, with a \potassium[40]-enhancement up to a factor of a hundred.